 Sometimes you have to replace or purchase a lens hood separately from a lens.

 I don’t know why, but not every manufacturer supplies a lens hood with every lens they sell.
 They’re essential in my book, so should be supplied with every lens, just like a lens cap is supplied with every lens.

-Just have a look for lens hoods for your specific lens and then choose either a branded or non branded version.
-As you can see below, there are many options for each type of lens hood.
-These are some options for a 24-70mm Nikon lens.
-Just enter your type of lens and then of course “hood” to see your options.
+Just have a look for lens hoods to buy for your specific lens and then choose either a branded or non branded version.
+There are many options for each type of lens hood.
+Just search for a lens hood for your type of lens, e.g. “lens hood for Canon 18 55mm”, to see your options.

 Storing a lens hood